 Please see additional info in the attached flyer.

 Internal travel and accommodation: approx $1,000USD (includes 7 day Japanese Rail Pass, Hotel in Tokyo for one night, Flight from Tokyo to Yongo, Private bus between Tottori and Oita)

-- Provided by the Friendship Force Club of Nanjing.
+- Provided by the Friendship Force Club of Ehime and Aichi.

 Return to Map

-$650 USD.
-Includes FFI and host fees, three hotel nights, meals and admission costs.
+$1000 USD.
+Includes FFI and host fees, overnight bus excursion and hotel (one night), and transportation between Ehime and Aichi.
 Does not include international airfare.